benwilcock/spring-cloud-stream-demo/docs/index.md

 ./mvnw clean package spring-boot:run -DskipTests=true -P<profile-choice>
 ```

 Once the `loansource` application has started, in the terminal window, you should see a message every second telling you that a new Loan event has been created and it's in the `PENDING` state.
-Leave this mocroservice running in the terminal and move onto the next step.
+Leave this microservice running in the terminal and move onto the next step.

 #### Step 4: Process the Loan Events